IBM/credit-risk-workshop-cpd/workshop/pre-work/README.md

 ![Create project from file](../.gitbook/assets/images/prework/create-project-from-sample.png)

-* Navigate to where you cloned this repository, then to `projects/` and choose `CreditRisk-Project.zip`.
+* Navigate to where you cloned this repository, then to `projects/` and choose `CreditRiskProject.zip`.
 Give the project a name and click the `Create` button:

 ![Browse for project files](../.gitbook/assets/images/prework/create-project-name.png)